m-emre-yalcin/m-emre-yalcin.github.io/content/web.md

 ## [Skill Details](#skill-details)

-I dont't feel confined by tools and welcome using various languages, frameworks, programs, and modules.
+I dont't feel limited by tools and welcome using various languages, frameworks, programs, and modules.
 I am a fast learner and look forward to growing my skills through projects that are purposeful.

 <skill-details></skill-details>